Inkoom-Justice/portfolio/README.md

 - Outlook

 ### WORK EXPERIENCE
+#### Cognifyz Technologies
+**Data Analyst Internship** (Mar.
+2024 - Apr.
+2024)
+- Demonstrated proficiency in data cleaning, transformation, and exploratory analysis through Jupyter Notebook exercises with pandas, numpy, matplotlib and mitosheet python libraries.
+- Gained exposure to working with a comprehensive restaurant dataset, including analyzing and visualizing information about restaurant locations, cuisines, ratings, and other relevant attributes.
+- Developed a strong foundation in Python programming and its application to data-driven problem-solving.

 #### Frankis Multimedia, Ghana, Tarkwa
 **Data Analyst** (2019 – 2022)
 - Led the collection and analysis of customer feedback data and identified key areas for service